esl/MongooseIM/doc/configuration/listen-c2s.md

 * **Default:** `"fast_tls"`
 * **Example:** `tls.module = "just_tls"`

-By default the TLS library used for C2S connections is `fast_tls`, which uses OpenSSL-based NIFs.
+By default, the TLS library used for C2S connections is `fast_tls`, which uses OpenSSL-based NIFs.
 It is possible to change it to `just_tls` - Erlang TLS implementation provided by OTP.
 Some TLS-related options described here have different formats for these two libraries.

 ### `listen.c2s.tls.verify_mode`
 * **Syntax:** string, one of `"peer"`, `"selfsigned_peer"`, `"none"`